NBA Rumors: Kawhi Leonard, Kristaps Porzingis Could Sign With Clippers In Free Agency, Per ‘Bleacher Report’

 “Porzingis is the wild card, mostly because the Dallas Mavericks have appeared so externally confident in their mutual future.
 But in this exercise, the big man can’t re-sign with the team to which the New York Knicks traded him midway through the 2018-19 campaign.”

-As Fromal noted, the Clippers have all the things Kristaps Porzingis could be looking for his next team.
-The Clippers can give him a max contract, the chance to compete for the NBA championship title, and another superstar (Kawhi Leonard) who can team up with him next season.
+As Fromal noted, the Clippers have all some assets and resources Kristaps Porzingis could be looking for in his next team.
+The Clippers can give him a max contract, the chance to compete for the NBA championship title, and Kahwi Leonard, another superstar who can team up with him next season.